 Hunting success of behavioural specialists vs generalists

 We did not detect strong correlations between the predators’ mean speed and their hunting success (Figure 3 and Table S1), nor between the predators’ IIV in speed and their hunting success (Figure 3 and Table S1), suggesting that slower/flexible and faster/specialist predators were both equally successful.
-However, when predators were novice, there was a strong negative correlation between the mean speed of the prey that they encountered and their hunting success (Figure 3 and Table S1).
+However, when predators were novice, there was a strong negative correlation between their hunting success and the mean speed of the prey that they encountered (Figure 3 and Table S1).
 Hence, novice individuals that encountered faster prey were less successful.
 This relationship was decoupled at the later experience levels, such that encounters with faster prey at intermediate and advanced stages were not as strongly correlated with hunting success anymore (Figure 3 and Table S1).
 Thus, the consequences of hunting faster prey were reduced at greater experience levels.

 DISCUSSION

 Hunting experience is predicted to increase predator foraging specialization when resources are predictable (Estes et al. 2003, Tinker et al. 2008, 2009).
 However, when resources vary, others predict that learning with experience should increase behavioural flexibility (Stephens 1993, Ishii and Shimada 2010, Mery and Burns 2010, Snell-Rood 2013, Wright et al. 2022).
-Our results show that both mechanisms operated simultaneously, such that there was no directional increase in behavioural specialization or plasticity in the population.
-Instead, the consequences from experience appear to be a property of individuals, such that each predator developed, through extensive practice, their own expertise and behavioural trajectory; some specialized at fast-paced hunting, while others adopted a slower and more flexible tactic.
+Our results show that both mechanisms operated simultaneously, such that there was no directional increase in either behavioural specialization or plasticity in the population.
+Instead, the consequences from experience appear to be a property of individuals, such that each predator developed, through extensive practice, their own expertise and behavioural trajectory; some specialized in fast-paced hunting, while others adopted a slower and more flexible tactic.
 The predators’ tactics were matched to prey encounters, such that specialized cursorial hunters experienced more predictable encounters, while slower and flexible hunters experienced more unpredictable encounters, with no difference in success between the two predator-types.
-This predator-prey behavioural matching grew stronger with predator experience, while the relationship between the prey’s behaviour and hunting success diminished.
-Together, our observations suggest that predators adjust their hunting tactic with experience, and the degree at which they specialize in it, to the behaviour of the prey that they encountered throughout their lifetime in the game.
+This predator-prey behavioural matching grew stronger with predator experience, while the strength of the relationship between the prey’s behaviour and hunting success decreased.Together, our observations suggest that predators adjust their hunting tactic with experience, and the degree to which they specialize in it, to the behaviour of the prey that they encountered throughout their lifetime in the game.
 Moreover, the predator-prey behavioural escalation through experience suggests that learning may be a catalyst for arms races.

 The development of expertise with hunting experience